k-koliszslaby/powerbi-portfolio/employee-dashboard/README.md

 An interactive Power BI dashboard designed to analyze key HR metrics such as headcount, turnover, and demographic trends.
 The project began with the overview page developed during the *Power BI dla Analityków* course by Dagmara Anuszczyk, and was further extended independently with additional pages and deeper analysis.

 > ✅ **Built as part of the**
-> [Power BI dla Analityków](https://bideveloper.pl/pbifundamentals/) course by Dagmara Anuszczyk
+> [Power BI dla Analityków](https://bideveloper.pl/pbifundamentals/) course by Dagmara Anuszczyk.

 ## 📊 Key Features:
 - Overview of total employees, new hires, and terminations